meinside/telegram-janet-repl-bot/README.md

 ## Note

-Following functions/macros are overrided for use in Telegram:
+Following functions/macros are overridden for use in Telegram:

 - `doc`
 - `print`